-When you attempt to transfer files like photos, videos, music, and more between your iPad and your PC or laptop, you will need to connect the iPad to the computer first.
-Depending on the tools you have in hand, you may need to connect iPad to PC physically via USB or wirelessly via AirDrop, Bluetooth, and Email.
-Whichever tool you end up using, you will know how to do it from the paragraphs below.
+When you attempt to transfer files like photos, videos, music, and more between your iPad and your computer, you need to connect the iPad to the computer first.
+You can connect them using a USB or wirelessly.
+Check the detailed methods and choose the one best suits your case.

 Step 1.
-When you connect your iPad to computer using USB, you should first choose a proper cable according to the USB port, be it a USB-C charge cable or lightning to USB cable.
+Choose a proper cable according to the USB port, be it a USB-C charge cable or lightning to USB cable.

 Step 2.
 Attach the USB connector to a USB port on your PC, laptop, or Mac.

 Step 3.
 Attach the other end of the cable to the port on your iPad.

 Step 4.
 Unlock your iPad and click "Trust" or "Allow."
 If required, enter your iPad passcode.

 Step 5.
 On your PC, a popup will appear, choose "Import photos and videos" or "Open device to view files."